ctfpilot/ctfp/README.md

 > - `deploy` - Deploy Platform Components
 > - `destroy` - Destroy Platform Components

-The CTFp CLI tool provides a variety of commands for managing the deployment and lifecycle of the platform.
 Below is a detailed overview of each available command:

 #### `init` - Initialize Platform Configuration